modenaxe/awesome-biomechanics/README.md

 * [*VIRTUAL LAB: Australopithecus afarensis KNEE JOINT*](https://hominin.anthropology.wisc.edu/virtual-lab-afarensis-femur-tibia.html) by John Hawks Laboratory (University of Wisconsin-Madison).
 * [*VIRTUAL LABS IN BIOLOGICAL ANTHROPOLOGY*](https://hominin.anthropology.wisc.edu/virtual-labs.html) by John Hawks Laboratory (University of Wisconsin-Madison).
 * [Understanding p-values Through Simulations: An Interactive Visualization](https://rpsychologist.com/pvalue/) by Kristoffer Magnusson (2021).
 The goal of the page is to explain p-values through an interactive simulations.
+* [Python Tutor - Visualize code execution](http://pythontutor.com/index.html): this website helps understanding what happens as the computer runs each line of code.
+It can be used to run for running Python, Java, C, C++, JavaScript, and Ruby code in a web browser and see its execution visualized step by step.

 ### Books :blue_book: